sasmithx/sasmithx/README.md

 ## About Me

-Passionate Software Engineer and Full-Stack Developer, skilled in designing user-friendly front-end interfaces and building robust back-end systems using modern technologies like Spring Boot, React, Node.js,Express.js, and Next.js.
+Passionate Software Engineer and Full-Stack Developer, skilled in developing user-friendly front-end interfaces and building robust back-end systems using modern technologies like Spring Boot, React, Node.js,Express.js, and Next.js.
 With a strong focus on scalability, maintainability, and best practices, I thrive on crafting innovative solutions and staying at the forefront of technology trends to deliver impactful results.

 ```typescript
 const SasmithManawadu = {